ferrous-systems/Squares/readme.md

 - toggle pause: B

-## How to color squares:
+## How to color pixels:
-To color squares send POST requests of the following format to host:
+To color squares send POST requests of the following format to hostname/cell:
 ```
 {"row":<i32>,"column":<i32>,"red":<u8>,"green":<u8>,"blue":<u8>}
 ```
 Allowed values:
 - colors: 0-255
-- row and column: 1 - your specified maximum
+- row and column: 0 - your specified maximum - 1

 Example with curl: